A Fantastic Starbucks Customer Experience Story

 MAY 1, 2012

 The sky is falling!
 The sky is falling!
-The web is dead! guess all those business owners who’ve told me all these years that their customer doesn’t use the web were right. really hate being wrong.
+The web is dead!
+I guess all those business owners who’ve told me all these years that their customer doesn’t use the web were right.
+I really hate being wrong.
 It rarely happens.
 Yet here we are.
-What What are we going to do? discovered this disturbing news as I’ve been reading about the Facebook purchase of Instagram.
-The web is just dead.
+What are we going to do?

 The Complete Marketing Communications Measurement Guide

 The Spin Sucks community is an interesting one.
 While the vision of the blog is to change the perception of the PR industry, we also talk a lot about marketing, advertising, search engine optimization, social media, and entrepreneurship.